preetham-ad/DevOps_Notes_Preetham/Containers/Why Docker Binds & Volumes.md

 ### Explanation:

-- **Container IsolationV: Containers are isolated from each other.
+- **Container Isolation**: Containers are isolated from each other.
 A backend container should not directly write to the filesystem of a front-end container.
 Instead, they should communicate through well-defined interfaces.
 Data Sharing Solution:
 - **Shared Volumes**: Use Docker volumes to share data between containers.
 Both containers can mount the same volume, allowing them to read from and write to a common storage area.
 - **Service Communication**: Containers should communicate over networks rather than writing directly to each other's file systems.
 For example, the backend container can expose APIs, and the front-end container can make HTTP requests to these APIs.